 Love those Kebabs?
 Or that Tambda Rassa?
 What about the mouth watering Nihari??
 And what about delicious Biryanies?

 Admit it!
 For us non vegetarians, it is so dang difficult to give up on our favorite red meat delicacies!!
-And then in rolls blood reports… doctors are concerned about our ever increasing blood cholesterol levels…and first thing we hear is that “You must not eat red meats anymore!”
+And then in rolls blood reports… doctors are concerned about our ever increasing blood cholesterol levels…and the first thing we hear is that “You must not eat red meats anymore!”

 Having a health condition is disheartening enough and on top of that depriving us of our favorite food, or worse..making us feel guilty for loving and craving those is not the way to go about it!

-Most of cholesterol in meat is in the skin and also where the fatty lumps (marbling) are.
+Most of the cholesterol in meat is in the skin and also where the fatty lumps (marbling) are.
 So removing the marbling and skin leaves you with leaner cuts…

 Now, if you put that fat back into your curry or deep fry that lean meat then you know you are not doing your heart any favor!